viamrobotics/docs/docs/tutorials/build-a-mock-robot.md

 Follow the steps outlined on the **SETUP** tab of the Viam app in order to install viam-server on your local computer.

-## Controlling your mock robot using the Viam App
+## Controlling your mock robot using the Viam app

 When you add the fake motor and arm components to your robot, the Viam app automatically generates a UI for your motor and arm under the **CONTROL** tab.